SamuelDiai/SGL/README.md

 This repository contains the work of **Paul Martin** and **Samuel Diai** for the Project 6.8 of the Course "Time Series Learning" of Laurent Oudre.

-On this project, we studied a novel approach to learn a structured Graph with Laplacian constraints.
+In this project, we studied a novel approach to learn a structured Graph with Laplacian constraints.

 Our work is directly adapted from the article **"Structured Graph Learning via Laplacian Spectral Constraints"** of Sandeep Kumar, Jiaxi Ying, Jose Vinicius de M. Cardoso and Daniel P. Palomar.